garrandall/popular-music-data/tracks/the-twist-fat-boys.md

 Com' com' com' come on baby
 Com' com' com' com' come on baby
-Ooh ooh do do do The Twist
+Ohohdo do do The Twist
-Ooh ooh do do do The Twist
+Ohohdo do do The Twist

 Come on baby, let's do The Twist
 Chub and the Fat Boys, we're doin' The Twist